more-data-please/Uber-Eats-Analysis/README.md

 ------------ PROJECT OVERVIEW ------------

-This project analyzes 1 year of Uber Eats transaction data to identify spending trends, ordering behavior, restaurant preferences, and key cost drivers.
+This project analyzes one year of Uber Eats transaction data to identify spending trends, ordering behavior, restaurant preferences, and key cost drivers.
 The analysis was conducted to demonstrate data reporting, visualization, and insight communication skills using real-world data.